kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 *NB:* references are stored *in memory* only and will not propagate across different migrations, unless you execute the migrations in a single command (and without the 'separate processes' switch).

+*NB:* please do not use the character `]` in your reference names.
+See below for the reason.

+### References in the XML for the eZXMLText Field

+To tell the system to look for references in the xml that is used to populate ezxmltext type fields the Yaml definition will need to use the definition used for defining complex attributes.
+Please see the importing binary files section above on how to define complex data type handling for an attribute.

+Below is an example snippet showing how to define references for ezxmltext.

+    attributes:
+        - description:
+            type: ezxmltext
+            content: '<section><paragraph><embed view="embed" size="medium" object_id="[reference:test_image]" /></paragraph></section>'

+*NB:* when using references in xml texts you must include the two extra characters `[` and `]`, which are not needed when using them as part of other elements in the yml file.
+This is done to minimize the chances that some random bits of text get modified by error (and because we need an end-of-reference identifier character).

+### Complete list of available reference

 *note:* the following lists are currently out of date - look in the single DSL files for the complete set.